Skip to Content

 Smoke meat is Montreal deli food and so quintessential to the city you have to try it.
 It’s in the same family as pastrami and corned beef, but not quite the same as either.

-classic montreal smoke meat sandwich
+Classic montreal smoke meat sandwich

 We tried visiting Le Roi du Smoked Meat on a rainy afternoon but it was closed for a movie shoot.